panoply/vscode-liquid/readme.md

 ### Config Base URL

-The `liquid.config.baseUrl` option can be used to define a **relative** directory path for resolving config files.
+The `liquid.config.baseUrl` option can be used to define a **relative** directory path for resolving a `.liquidrc` file.
 The option will only work in projects that use `.liquidrc` files.
 Consider the following directory layout:

 ```bash
  root